mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 If at all possible, Duisk wants the Travellers to save Yusote and the rest of the Droyne crew.
 He will accompany the Travellers and do all he can to aid them but he knows his identity is failing.
 He demands a promise; he will say his name every few seconds.
 If he has not said it for half a minute, the Travellers must kill him.
 This is for their protection to some extent but mainly for him; faced with an unimaginably awful situation he wants only to die whilst there is something left of Diusk.

-MORPHED DIUSKMORPHED DIUSK SPECIES GENDER AGE Droyne — — TRAITS — SKILLS STR 15 INT 3 Melee (natural) 1 DEX 10 EDU 1 END 9 PSI 10
+MORPHED DIUSKMORPHED DIUSK  Droyne — — TRAITS — SKILLS STR 15 INT 3 Melee (natural) 1 DEX 10 EDU 1 END 9 PSI 10

 WEAPONS: Claws, teeth and anything he can improvise (2D) ARMOR: Shimmering Robe with Built-in Shields, Natural Armor (+6)